noiselabs/SmartyBundle/Resources/doc/index.rst

 Configuration Reference
 -----------------------

 The example below uses YAML format.
-You should adapt if using XML or PHP.
+Please adapt the example if using XML or PHP.

 ``app/config/config.yml``::